 If you have any questions, see the Frequently Asked Questions or email our office at firstname.lastname@example.org.

 Linda King Brewer Internship Endowment

 The Linda King Brewer Internship Endowment provided grant funding for unpaid internships relating to students' studies or future career plans.
-The Student Engagement Center selects the recipients for this endowment as a part of the Whitman Internship Grant program.
+The Career and Community Engagement Center selects the recipients for this endowment as a part of the Whitman Internship Grant program.

 First Generation Internship & Career Endowment